Developmental Milestones and Children’s Sleep: What to Expect and How to Cope

 Others may benefit from increased daytime activity, particularly outdoors, which can support deeper, more restful sleep.

 It’s normal for sleep to temporarily shift during developmental leaps.
+These changes are usually temporary and reflect healthy development.
 Knowing this can help you both with how you respond and with how you experience these changes.

 Navigating sleep changes during developmental milestones can be challenging, but these strategies can help: